greenbone/opensight-golang-libraries/pkg/query/paging/README.md

 Response represents a response object containing information about pagination and total count of records.

+- PageIndex: The index of the page \(starting from 0\).
+- PageSize: The number of records per page.

 ```go
 type Response struct {
     PageIndex     int    `json:"index"`